puppetlabs/puppetlabs-iis/README.md

 ### Beginning with puppetlabs-iis

 This module can both manage and install IIS on your server.
-For example, a minimal IIS install can be accomplished by ensuring the `Web-WebServer` & `Web-Scripting-Tools` Windows Features are present.
+For example, a minimal IIS install can be accomplished by ensuring the `Web-WebServer` and `Web-Scripting-Tools` Windows Features are present.

 Here is an example that installs IIS and creates a web site using the default application pool.